 - Strategic HR management can boost talent retention.
 Studies show that replacing an employee can cost anywhere from one half to twice the employee’s annual salary and U.S. businesses are losing a trillion dollars a year due to voluntary turnover, according to Gallup.

 - Many employees prefer the structure and camaraderie of a physical workplace, and others have roles that demand they be on-site at all times.
 That said, research has shown that employees overwhelmingly prefer the flexibility of a hybrid model where possible.
 And recent Gartner research determined that “forcing employees to go back to the on-site environment could result in employers losing up to 39% of their workforce.”

 - Using modern HR technologies such as people analytics helps provide actionable data that allows HR to spot trends and opportunities, provide evidence-based recommendations, and predict outcomes for strategic decisions and initiatives.
-Further to HR’s strategic integration across the company as a whole, in a recent HBR study 89% of the executives surveyed “said that HR or people data was most valuable to an organization when combined and analyzed in conjunction with financial, operational, and other enterprise data.”
+Further to HR’s strategic integration across the company as a whole, in a recent HBR study 89% of the executives surveyed “said that HR or people data was most valuable to an organisation when combined and analysed in conjunction with financial, operational, and other enterprise data.”